casper-network/ceps/text/0003-hash-indexed-object-store.md

         self.serialize(&mut NullWriter)
     }
 }

+#[derive(Debug)]
+struct ImmutableObject {
+    /// Create an immutable object from
+    fn from_object(object: Object) -> Result<Self, ObjectError> {
+        ImmutableObject {
+            hash: object.calc_hash()
+            object,
+        }
+    }

+    /// Get the object hash.
+    fn hash(&self) -> ObjectHash {
+        self.hash
+    }

+    /// Get actual object.
+    fn object(&self) -> &Object {
+        &self.object
+    }
+}

+// not shown: Serialize and Deserialize implementations that forward to the inner
+// `Object`'s serializaiton and deserialization methods.
 ```

+`ImmutableObject` should be the norm for loaded and stored objects, construction of actual `Object`s is likely only going to happen when they are constructed from parts.
+A `create_unchecked` method can be added to `ImmutableObject` for loading objects from storage, but it is advantageous to hash even loaded objects for extra durability.

 _NOTE: the custom iterator made necessary by the design of `iter_outgoing` does not require heap allocations._